AndreiHondrari/various_test/design_patterns/01_creational/06_prototype/00_README.md

 ## Dissection

-**AbstractPrototype** - an interface that defines at least a clone method which must be implemented by concrete prototype classes
+**Abstract prototype** - an interface that defines at least a clone method which must be implemented by concrete prototype classes
-**ConcretePrototype** - implements the clone method defined in the *AbstractPrototype* interface
+**Concrete prototype** - implements the clone method defined in the *AbstractPrototype* interface